ummel/fusionData/README.md

     # A tibble: 6 x 8
       survey vintage respondent variable  description   values           type      n
       <chr>  <chr>   <chr>      <chr>     <chr>         <chr>            <chr> <int>
-    1 RECS   2015    Household  adqinsul  Level of ins… [Not insulated]… ord    5686 2 RECS   2015    Household  agecdryer Age of cloth… [No clothes dry… ord    5686 3 RECS   2015    Household  agecenac  Age of centr… [No central air… ord    5686 4 RECS   2015    Household  agecwash  Age of cloth… [No clothes was… ord    5686 5 RECS   2015    Household  agedw     Age of dishw… [No dishwasher]… ord    5686 6 RECS   2015    Household  agefrzr   Age of most-… [No freezer], [… ord    5686
+    1 RECS   2015    H          adqinsul  Level of ins… [Not insulated]… ord    5686 2 RECS   2015    H          agecdryer Age of cloth… [No clothes dry… ord    5686 3 RECS   2015    H          agecenac  Age of centr… [No central air… ord    5686 4 RECS   2015    H          agecwash  Age of cloth… [No clothes was… ord    5686 5 RECS   2015    H          agedw     Age of dishw… [No dishwasher]… ord    5686 6 RECS   2015    H          agefrzr   Age of most-… [No freezer], [… ord    5686

 In practice, there is no reason for a typical user to ever open a survey’s dictionary file.
 The preferred and much more useful way to